spatie/form-backend-validation/README.md

 Supported http methods are `get`, `delete`, `head`, `post`, `put` & `patch`.

 If you want to see how the http library is used internally, refer to the `Form` class' `submit` method.

+### Working with files

+The form handles file inputs too.
+The data is then sent as `FormData`, which means it's encoded as `multipart/form-data`.

+Some frameworks (like Laravel, Symfony) can't handle these incoming requests through other methods than `POST`, so you might need to take measures to work around this limitation.
+In Laravel or Symfony, that would mean adding a hidden `_method` field to your form containing the desired HTTP verb.

 ## Changelog